shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise2.md

     ![Screenshot of the Azure Migrate 'Assess servers' blade, showing the assessment name.](Images/H1E2T1S2.png "Assess servers - assessment name")

-3. The **Assessment settings** blade allows you to tailor many of the settings used when making a migration assessment report.
+3. The **Assessment settings** blade allows you to tailor many settings used when making a migration assessment report.
 Take a few moments to explore the wide range of assessment properties.
 Hover over the information icons to see more details on each setting.
 Choose any settings you like, then select **Save**.
-(You have to make a change for the Save button to be enabled; if you don't want to make any changes, just close the blade.)
+(You have to make a change for the Save button to be enabled; if you don't want to make any changes, close the blade.)

     ![Screenshot of the Azure Migrate 'Assessment properties' blade, showing a wide range of migration assessment settings.](Images/upd-assessment2.png "Assessment properties")